Webinar Popup Cancel button

 Federal regulation defines feminine deodorant sprays as “any deodorant spray intended to be used in the female genital area or all over the body.”

 Deodorant sprays may cause irritation or itching.
-Therefore, their warning labels must include the following warning statement:
+Therefore, their FDA warning labels must include the following warning statement:

 Caution: For external use only.
-Spray at least 8 inches from skin.
+Spray at least 8 inches from the skin.
 Do not apply to broken, irritated, or itching skin.
 Persistent, unusual odor or discharge may indicate conditions for which a physician should be consulted.
 Discontinue use immediately if rash, irritation, or discomfort develops.

 Note: If the deodorant doesn’t contain propellants made of hydrocarbon, you can omit “Spray at least 8 inches from the skin.”
 Don’t use the words hygiene or hygienic in the warning, as it might render your product misbranded.